-The values that must be exchanged between the HDCP Transmitter and the HDCP Receiver are communicated over the $I^2C$ serial interface of the HDCP-protected Interface.
-The HDCP Receiver must present a logical device on the $I^2C$ bus for each link that it supports.
+The values that must be exchanged between the HDCP Transmitter and the HDCP Receiver are communicated over the I^2C serial interface of the HDCP-protected Interface.
+The HDCP Receiver must present a logical device on the I^2C bus for each link that it supports.
 No equivalent interface to HDCP Transmitters is specified.
-The eight-bit $I^2C$ device address (including the read/write bit, "x") for the primary link is 0111010x binary, or 0x74 in the usual hexadecimal representation of $I^2C$ device addresses where the read/write bit is set to zero.
+The eight-bit I^2C device address (including the read/write bit, "x") for the primary link is 0111010x binary, or 0x74 in the usual hexadecimal representation of I^2C device addresses where the read/write bit is set to zero.
 The device address for the secondary link is 0x76.
-Table 2-2 and Table 2-3 specify the address space for these devices, which act only as slaves on the $I^2C$ bus.
+Table 2-2 and Table 2-3 specify the address space for these devices, which act only as slaves on the I^2C bus.
 Multi-byte values are stored in little -endian format.

 Read and write operations must complete within 100 ms per byte transferred.
-It is strongly recommended that slave devices never stretch the IC clock.
 Master devices may elect to repeat any transfers believed to have previously completed with errors.